Alt21one/Recording-Keyboard-and-Mouse-movement/README.md

 You Just Start recording(F5) Then Stop Recording(F6) Then just Start(F8) And it will play you're mouse movement and keyboard keys.

-note: When you start Recording Please wait for 1 or 2 second Before Moving or press any key.
+note: When you start Recording Please wait for 1 or 2 second Before Moving mouse or press any key.